bwsw/cloudstack-ui/docs/source/CSUI-Storage.rst

 Snapshots Action Box
 """"""""""""""""""""""""""""
-.. note:: For a newly taken snapshot all actions except "Delete snapshot" are disabled until the snapshot is backed up to the Secondary Storage that may take some time.
+.. note:: For a newly taken snapshot all actions except "Delete" are disabled until the snapshot is backed up to the Secondary Storage that may take some time.
 Once it is backed up, a full range of actions is available to a user.

 Likewise the Virtual Machine information tab, the same actions are available for a snapshot: